MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 When using the 0.57 version of the Storage Migration Service extension in Windows Admin Center and you reach the Cutover phase, you cannot select "Static IP" for an address.
 You are forced to use DHCP.

-To resolve this issue, look under Settings > Extensions for an alert stating that updated version Storage MIgration Service 0.57.1 is available to install.
-You may need to restart your browser tab for WIndows Admin center.
+To resolve this issue, look under Settings > Extensions for an alert stating that updated version Storage Migration Service 0.57.1 is available to install.
+You may need to restart your browser tab for Windows Admin center.

 ## See also